mwlon/pcodec/docs/terminology.md

 # Etymology

-The names pcodec and pco were chosen for these reasons:
+The names Pcodec and Pco were chosen for these reasons:
 * "Pico" suggests that it makes very small things.
 * Pco is reminiscent of qco, its predecessor.
 * Pco is reminiscent of PancakeDB (Pancake COmpressed).
 Though PancakeDB is now